iestyn-lewis/dxpl/index.md

 ## How can I get one?

-CURRENT STATUS:  3 Available - shipping on or before November 20
+### CURRENT STATUS:  3 Available - shipping on or before November 20

 Scroll down to order via PayPal or credit card.

 *Please Read All of the Following carefully before ordering:*

 * The product DOES NOT WORK WITH THE CZ-1.
-* The product is MADE-TO-ORDER.
-I do not usually have stock in-house.
-In most cases your unit will be on its way to you within 1 week of your order.
-I will communicate with you via email to give you updates along the way.
 * The enclosure is 3D printed.
 3D printed objects have a textured appearance, please see pictures.
-* Refunds offered only with evidence that there is an electronic fault with the product.
+* Refunds offered with evidence that there is an electronic fault with the product.

 <img src="images/v2front.JPG" width="560">
 <img src="images/v2back.JPG" width="560" />